-Underground termite attack is mostly encouraged by us failing to give adequate attention to the consequences of providing termites with the near perfect conditions for the establishment and development of their colonies.
-When a pair of reproductives are looking for a site for establishing their colony, they are exposed to the outside environment, full of hazards ,and unless their fundamental requirements for food, shelter and moisture are met, they die pretty quickly.
+Underground termite attacks in Brisbane are mostly encouraged by us failing to give adequate attention to the consequences of providing termites with their near perfect conditions.
+For the establishment and development of their colonies.
+When a pair of reproductives are looking for a site for establishing their colony, they are exposed to the outside environment, full of hazards, and unless their fundamental requirements for food, shelter and moisture are met, they die pretty quickly.
 Many thousands of alates leave the parent colony in flight, but few, and more often none, succeed in establishing a new colony.
 When attempting to reduce a termite hazard, attention must be given to wood in the soil, moisture, and dead trees and tree stumps, which are significant factors.
 Cut off pieces of wood left in the soil or used as fill under a verandah or extension during house construction, provides decaying wood, essential for the establishment of a new termite colony, and creates an near perfect environment for termites.
 The use of old railway sleepers in landscaping projects provides termites with decaying wood in moist circumstances.
 Pressure treated timbers, mostly Radiata pine, are favoured for landscaping, as they are chemically treated to protect the timber from decay and insect attack, and is not attacked by termites.
 Dead trees and tree stumps provide a nesting area not only for subterranean termites but also for dampwood termite species.
 Dead roots left in the soil may also be infested, and these sometimes provide termites with subterranean access to buildings.
 Stumps and the root crown of felled trees can be removed with tree stump grinders, and the area exposed chemically treated if necessary by a licensed pest control operator.
 Subterranean termites depend on moisture for establishing and maintaining their colonies.
 Moisture is also required by the wood decay fungi from which termites obtain their protein.

 Termites and Feeding